 Thanks for all your work in this regard.

-ANOTHER SOURCE: Click the following link to access a summary of the Irwin murders of 1865, as researched and described by Kirk Mee III.
-See "KIrk's summary of 1865 murders."
+A SUMMATION OF THE IRWIN MURDERS: To access a summary of the Irwin murders of 1865, as researched and described by Kirk Mee III, click the following link.
+See "KIrk's summary of 1865 Irwin murders."

 MORE "MURDER" INFO: Kirk Mee shared the following resource, which cites the Irwin murders; plus, three other murders committed in or near Darrtown, during the 1860's.